 Training was great for raising awareness of what gender identity is and how many young people are affected”School teacher, training session

 Mermaids is proud to offer our tailored, CPD Accredited suite of training modules to professionals seeking a better understanding of gender issues.
-The training encompasses everything you need to know for September 2020 RSE LGBT+ inclusion.
+For educational organisations, the training encompasses everything you need to know for RSE LGBT+ inclusion.

 We offer a range of trans-inclusive diversity awareness training, specifically tailored to your needs.

 If you would like to register your interest, then don’t hesitate to contact us for more information.

 Thank you for the training; it was delivered brilliantly and in such wonderful detail.
 It was easy to understand, was explained clearly and in an accessible way.
 I now feel more confident in supporting and advocating for our young people.”Secondary school teacher, May 2021

 Thank you for increasing my awareness, knowledge and confidence and promoting discussion and action within our team of how we can improve.”Training, April 2021

 We regularly train professionals seeking to learn, listen and improve, in the NHS, schools, social services, CAMHS, police and uniformed services as well as other charity, corporate and public sector clients.
 We can also deliver training to support HR departments and management to be supportive and understanding of the needs of transgender employees, and how to ensure that your policies and procedures are inclusive.
 Unconscious bias and discrimination is still prevalent; we can help you tackle this.

 We tailor all of our training to the specific needs and timings of each enquiry.
 For example, if you are a school supporting a child to transition, or an NHS trust wishing to upskill key staff members with information and understanding of gender variance in children and young people.
 All training comes with a certificate for attendees, links to further information and materials, free resources and follow on support.
 Our training packages are certified by the CPD Association (member organisation 12757).